jsmith97/scalablepath/content/about.md

 title: 'About'
 ---

-I'm Ben, a technologist with over 20 years of experience building and scaling systems, teams and functions across the public and private sector.
+I’m Ben, a technologist with 20+ years of experience building systems, teams and capabilities across infrastructure, security and cloud.
+I’ve delivered in high-pressure environments such as finance, government and product, and grown from hands-on support into architecture, consulting and engineering leadership.

-I’ve worked hands on across infrastructure, cloud, networking and security, starting as a support analyst and growing into architecture, consulting and engineering leadership roles.
-I've delivered in high pressure, large scale environments including financial services, government and now product.

-Today, I lead the technology team at PortSwigger, covering platform engineering, security, tech ops and user success.
-My focus is on building resilient systems, enabling high-trust teams and aligning technology with real-world outcomes.
+Right now, I lead the technology function at PortSwigger, covering platform engineering, security, tech ops and user success.
+I care about resilient systems, high-trust teams and aligning technology with real-world outcomes.

-I’ve previously led DevSecOps at Barclays, consulted at ThoughtWorks, and held architecture leadership roles across DWP, Co-op Bank and more.
-From early career network engineering to shaping organisational strategy, I’ve always cared about delivery, clarity and building technology that actually matters.
+Before this, I led DevSecOps at Barclays, consulted at ThoughtWorks, and held architecture roles at DWP, Co-op Bank and others.
+From early network engineering to org-wide strategy, I’ve always focused on delivery, clarity and making tech that actually matters.

-This site is where I write about AI, engineering leadership, systems thinking and the constant evolution of technology and teams.
+This site is where I share thoughts on AI, engineering leadership, systems thinking and how teams and technology evolve together.a